learningsimulator/learningsimulator/joss_manuscript/paper.md

 Associative learning is the ability of organisms to acquire knowledge about environmental contingencies between stimuli, responses, and outcomes
 -->

 Learning Simulator was developed to study learning in animals and humans.
-The current version implements a number of associative learning (AL) algorithms, apt to study instrumental (operant) learning and Pavlovian (classical) learning [@Pearce:2013; @Bouton:2016], including in complex situations such as social learning or maze learning.
+The current version implements associative learning (AL) and reinforcement learning (RL) algorithms, apt to study instrumental (operant) learning and Pavlovian (classical) learning [@Pearce:2013; @Bouton:2016], including in complex situations such as social learning or maze learning.
 A plugin system to add more learning mechanisms is planned for a future version.

 <!--- Here we formalize associative learning experiments.-->
 The simulator uses a commonly used framing of learning that